OpenDriveLab/DriveLM/README.md

 DriveLM is a project of driving on language, which contains both a `Dataset` and `Model`.
 Through DriveLM, we introduce the reasoning ability of Large Language Models in autonomous driving (`AD`) to make decisions and ensure explainable planning.

 Specifically, in the `Dataset` of DriveLM, we facilitate `Perception, Prediction and Planning (P3)` with human-written reasoning logic as a connection.
 In the `Model`, we propose an AD Vision Language Model with Tree-of-Thought ability to produce better planning results.
-Currently, a demo of the dataset is released, and the model will be released in the future.
+Currently, a demo of the dataset has been released, and the full dataset and the model will be released in the future.

 ### What is Tree-of-Thoughts in AD?
 The most exciting aspect of the dataset is that the questions and answers (`QA`) in `P3` are connected in a tree-style structure, with QA pairs as every node, and objects' relationships as the edges.
 Compared to [language-only Tree-of-Thought](https://github.com/princeton-nlp/tree-of-thought-llm), we go a step further towards multi-modality.
-The reason for doing this in the AD domain is that AD tasks are well defined per stage, from raw sensor input to final control action.
+The reason for doing this in the AD domain is that AD tasks are well-defined per stage, from raw sensor input to final control action.

 ### 📊 Comparison and stats: the *first* language-driving dataset facilitating P3 and logic